teutzue/LSD-Report/README.md

 Summing up we think that this project was a major success.
 It was a very challenging but also rewarding experience.
 We think that we delivered big functional system that could be used and maintained in real life scenario.
 It was a very fun project that has shown us how many things are necessary to do, after product is released.

 We are aware that we did not comply with SLA and we miss few features here and there (down votes from 500 karma points or more, lack of buffer which results in losing data between updates, bad performance of Neo4j in some cases).
 We have learned a lot on those mistakes and we think that those mistakes are actually the most valuable things that we done during this project period.
-In school environment they have little to none impact and if we didn&#39;t make them here, we would do them in &quot;real life&quot; industry which would have way bigger consequences.
+In school environment they have little to none impact and if we didn't make them here, we would do them in &quot;real life&quot; industry which would have way bigger consequences.